Edaville Railroad: 2005–2022

 In the years under Priscoli, Edaville Railroad reopened under the rebranding Edaville Family Theme Park, an amusement park themed around cranberry harvesting and railroading.
 Initially consisting of one region containing a few dozen rides and the signature heritage railroad, the park underwent several years of construction from 2004 to 2007, which included the construction of two adjacent regions with additional rides and attractions, as well as an overhaul of the main region.
 By 2020, the park consisted of three large interconnected areas, each with different themes.
 The main area, referred to as "Cran Central", featured 32 amusement rides primarily (but not exclusively) themed around cranberry harvesting, including a Ferris wheel and tilt-a-whirl.
 Cran Central also housed the park's main train station, where passengers boarded and disembarked on the train.
 For several years, the trains were led by an unpowered engine reminiscent of Thomas the Tank Engine, and powered by a small diesel engine at the rear.
 The second region was a large dinosaur-themed attraction entitled "Dino-Land", which opened in 2014.
 Open primarily during the summer and fall months, Dino-Land contained a staff-guided walking trail through woodlands featuring 23 life-sized animatronic dinosaurs, as well as a variety of dinosaur-themed games, retail, and activities.
 The third region, entitled "Thomas Land USA", opened on August 15, 2015, and was based on the British children's television series Thomas & Friends, especially the Island of Sodor.
-Thomas Land had 11 rides, most of which are based on those from England's Thomas Land, and features characters including Harold the Helicopter, Cranky the Crane, Toby and the Troublesome Trucks.
+Thomas Land had 11 rides, most of which are based on those from England's Thomas Land, and featured characters including Harold the Helicopter, Cranky the Crane, Toby and the Troublesome Trucks.
 The park included audio-animatronic trains, a stage show and dining locations.

 As of April 13, 2022, Delli Priscoli put Edaville back on the market.
 "The family amusement park closed due to the coronavirus pandemic, and except for the return of the annual Christmas Festival of Lights late last year, has remain closed.
 Delli Priscoli said Edaville fell into the final COVID-19 reopening phase and has not received any federal or local financial relief. ...
 One option he is exploring is an expansion referred to as Edaville 2.0, showcasing a year-round facility with the expansion of indoor and outdoor venues featuring shopping, dining and entertainment.
-In addition to transitioning Edaville to new ownership, Priscoli will work to reposition a portion of the land holdings not central to the park for a master-planned residential development to meet Carver’s requirement to follow the MBTA’s community zoning initiative for a 50-acre parcel for multifamily housing or he will pursue a Chapter 40B affordable housing project on the site. ...
+In addition to transitioning Edaville to new ownership, Priscoli will work to reposition a portion of the land holdings not central to the park for a master-planned residential development to meet Carver’s requirement to follow the MBTA’s community zoning initiative for a 50 acre parcel for multifamily housing or he will pursue a Chapter 40B affordable housing project on the site. ...
 While he hopes to have a new owner in place later this summer, he is planning to reopen it himself one last time."